aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 ## Install precompiled binary (easy mode)

 1. Navigate to the [release page](https://github.com/aptos-labs/aptos-core/releases?q=cli&expanded=true) for Aptos CLI.
 2. From the latest release section, download the binary zip file for your platform.
-The binary zip files contain the platform name in the filename, i.e., `aptos-cli-0.2.3-MacOSX-x86_64.zip` for the MacOS binary and `aptos-cli-0.2.3-Ubuntu-x86_64.zip` for the Linux binary.
+The binary zip files contain the platform name in the filename.
 3. Unzip the downloaded file.
 This will extract the `aptos` CLI tool.
 4. Place this extracted `aptos` file at a location for you to run it.
 For example, place it in `~/bin/aptos` in Linux.
 5. On Linux and Mac, make this `~/bin/aptos` as an executable by running this command: `chmod +x ~/bin/aptos`.